jamesfmackenzie/jamesfmackenzie.github.io/_posts/2024-10-27-how-to-install-half-life-2-halflife-2-on-raspberry-pi.md

 Last but not least, we need to copy the Half-Life 2 assets to the Pi.

-From your Steam PC, download Half-Life 2 and locate the files.
-Right click on Half-Life 2 and select <em>Manage</em>, <em>Browse local files</em> to find them.
+From your Steam PC, download Half-Life 2.
+In your Steam library, right click on the Half-Life 2 entry and select <em>Manage</em>, <em>Browse local files</em>.

-(They’re normally located in <code>/Users/USERNAME/Library/Application Support/Steam/steamapps/common/Half-Life 2</code>).
+This will show us the location of the Half-Life 2 assets.
+They’re normally located in <code>/Users/USERNAME/Library/Application Support/Steam/steamapps/common/Half-Life 2</code>).

 Use a USB stick or network file transfer to copy the <code>hl2</code> and <code>platform</code> folders to the newly created <code>hl2</code> directory on your Pi.

 You might be prompted to merge files.
-Press <em>Yes</em> and once you’re done, it should look like this:
+Press <em>Yes</em> and once you’re done, the <code>hl2</code> directory should look like this:

 ### Run Half-Life 2

 You’re ready to play!
-Back in the Raspberry terminal, type the following to launch Half-Life 2:
+Back in the Raspberry Pi terminal, type the following to launch Half-Life 2:

 {% highlight bash %}
 {% raw %}